 What is the typical class size?
 We typically require a minimum of four students and a maximum of eight.
 We believe that having at least four students in a class enhances the learning experience.
 On occasion, classes may have more than eight students but, in those cases, additional coaches are brought in to maintain a low student to instructor ratio.

 When do the classes start?
-Unless otherwise indicated, our classes start at 9:00AM with students meeting in the parking lot at the range.
+Unless otherwise indicated, our classes start at 9:00AM.

 When do the classes end?
 The official end time is 6:00PM for most classes.
 We typically shoot the last drills of the day around 5:30PM to allow adequate time for clean-up and debrief.
 Low Light classes normally run from 6:00PM to 10:00PM.

 What kind of gun, ammo, and gear should I bring?
 This will be class specific but, as a general rule, bring what you actually use for carry or duty.
 Note that some smaller, concealed carry pistols may not be ideally suited for our courses.
 Suggested equipment lists are posted on the individual pages for each class.
 The Pro Shop at the Gainesville Target Range carries a full range of suitable ammunition and stocks quality gear as recommended by the Defensive Training Group instructors.
 If you have questions, do not hesitate to ask before class.